Overjet

 Functional Benefits

-- Reduced risk of trauma to protruding front teeth
+- May reduce the risk of trauma to prominent front teeth

-- Better alignment of upper and lower arches
+- Can help improve alignment of upper and lower arches

 Aesthetic & Health Benefits

 Yes.
-Clear aligners are highly effective for mild to moderate overjets, especially when supervised by aligner-focused orthodontic clinicians.
+Clear aligners can be effective for mild to moderate overjets, especially when supervised by aligner-focused orthodontic clinicians.
 Clear aligners work by moving upper teeth backward, moving lower teeth forward (in certain cases), and correcting the angulation of front teeth.

-Severe skeletal overjets may require additional orthodontic or surgical input, and we will guide you accordingly.
+Severe skeletal overjets may require additional orthodontic or surgical input, and we can advise you accordingly.

 How Pro Aligners Treat Overjet